fleschutz/PowerShell/Docs/open-dropbox-folder.md

 ## open-dropbox-folder.ps1 - Opens the Dropbox folder

-This script launches the File Explorer with the user's Dropbox folder.
+This PowerShell script launches the File Explorer with the user's Dropbox folder.

 ## Parameters
 ```powershell